-6.4.1-BH Please specify or describe all of the tool(s) required by the state and/or each managed care entity: ASAM Criteria (American Society Addiction Medicine) Mental Health Substance Use Disorders InterOual Mental Health Substance Use Disorders MCG Care Guidelines Mental Health Substance Use Disorders CALOCUS/LOCUS (Child and Adolescent Level of Care Utilization System) Mental Health Substance Use Disorders The CALOCUS are required in the contract with the PIHPs and outlined in their provider manuals so it is likely that agency and licensed professionals that are providing services to both Medicaid and NCHC beneficiaries would be more likely to use these tools for both groups.
-CASII (Child and Adolescent Service Intensity Instrument) Mental Health Substance Use Disorders CANS (Child and Adolescent Needs and Strengths) ☐ Mental Health ☐ Substance Use Disorders State-specific criteria (e.g. state law or policies) (please describe) Mental Health Substance Use Disorders Plan-specific criteria (please describe) Mental Health Substance Use Disorders Other (please describe) Mental Health Substance Use Disorder
+☐ Mental Health ☐ Substance Use Disorders ☐ CALOCUS/LOCUS (Child and Adolescent Level of Care Utilization System) ☐ Mental Health ☐ Substance Use Disorders The CALOCUS are required in the contract with the PHPs and PIHPs and outlined in their provider manuals so it is likely that agency and licensed professionals that are providing services to both Medicaid and NCHC beneficiaries would be more likely to use these tools for both groups. ☐ CASII (Child and Adolescent Service Intensity Instrument) ☐ Mental Health ☐ Substance Use Disorders ☐ CANS (Child and Adolescent Needs and Strengths)☐ Mental Health ☐ Substance Use Disorders State-specific criteria (e.g. state law or policies) (please describe) Mental Health Substance Use Disorders ☐ Plan-specific criteria (please describe) ☐ Mental Health ☐ Substance Use Disorders Other (please describe) Mental Health Substance Use Disorders ☐ No specific criteria or tools are required ☐ Mental Health ☐ Substance Use Disorders Guidance: Examples of facilitation efforts include requiring managed care organizations and their networks to use such tools to determine possible treatments or plans of care, providing education, training, and technical resources, and covering the costs of administering or purchasing the assessment tools.
+6.4.2- BH Please describe the state's strategy to facilitate the use of validated assessment tools for the treatment of behavioral health conditions.